-Have you ever scrolled a website and got frustrated?
+Have you ever scrolled a website and gotten frustrated?

 So, let’s understand more in detail about user frustration-